Corypt1527/Corypt1527/README.md

   <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

-I am a military veteran with a profound interest in technology and a dedication to solving complex problems.
+I am a military veteran as well as a current student at Keiser University with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-My journey in the military has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in the military has led me to develop a passion for cybersecurity, I am now eager to transition into a career in this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills